-During one-hour intravenous infusions of four doses (7.5, 15, 30, 60 U/kg) of Cerezyme® (imiglucerase for injection), steady-state enzymatic activity was achieved by 30 minutes.
-Following infusion, plasma enzymatic activity declined rapidly with a half-life ranging from 3.6 to 10.4 minutes.
-Plasma clearance ranged from 9.8 to 20.3 mL/min/kg (mean ± S.D., 14.5 ± 4.0 mL/min/kg).
-The volume of distribution corrected for weight ranged from 0.09 to 0.15 L/kg (0.12 ± 0.02 L/kg).
+During one-hour intravenous infusions of four doses (7.5, 15, 30, 60 units/kg) of Cerezyme, steady-state enzymatic activity was achieved by 30 minutes.
+Following infusion, the half-life of plasma enzymatic activity ranged from 3.6 to 10.4 minutes.
+Plasma clearance ranged from 9.8 to 20.3 mL/min/kg (mean ± SD, 14.5 ± 4.0 mL/min/kg).
+The volume of distribution corrected for weight ranged from 0.09 to 0.15 L/kg (mean ± SD, 0.12 ± 0.02 L/kg).
 These variables do not appear to be influenced by dose or duration of infusion.
 However, only one or two patients were studied at each dose level and infusion rate.
-The pharmacokinetics of Cerezyme do not appear to be different from placental-derived alglucerase (Ceredase®).

-In patients who developed IgG antibody to Cerezyme, an apparent effect on serum enzyme levels resulted in diminished volume of distribution and clearance and increased elimination half-life compared to patients without antibody (see WARNINGS).
+In patients who developed IgG antibody to Cerezyme, an apparent effect on serum enzyme levels resulted in diminished volume of distribution and clearance and increased elimination half-life compared to patients without antibody [see Adverse Reactions (6.2)] .

 Carcinogenesis, Mutagenesis, Impairment of Fertility

 Long-term studies in animals to evaluate carcinogenic potential have not been performed with imiglucerase.